WallStreetMojo

 What is Fixed Overhead Volume Variance?

-Fixed overhead volume variance refers to the difference arising between the budgeted fixed overheads and the actual overheads applied to the units produced during an accounting period.
-The value of variance reflects the over or under absorption of fixed overheads and it arises due to change in the quantum of production against the budgeted quantum of production.
+Fixed overhead volume variance refers to the difference between the budgeted fixed overheads and the actual overheads applied to the units produced during an accounting period.
+The variance value reflects the over or under absorption of fixed overheads, and it arises due to a change in the quantum of production against the budgeted quantum of production.

 Explanation

-Companies arrive at a figure of budgeted fixed overheads based on their expected level of production.
+Companies arrive at a figure of budgeted fixed overheads based on their expected production level.
 Based on budgeted fixed overheads, an absorption rate is calculated for applying the same to the actual production.
-Recovery of fixed overheads can be made by including the same in cost per unit.
+Recovery of fixed overheads can be made by including the same cost per unit.
 The absorption rate per unit is calculated by dividing the budgeted fixed overheads by the budgeted production units.
 The same is termed as “Standard Fixed Overhead Rate.”

 The actual product might be different, and therefore, it leads to a difference in the total fixed overheads absorbed or applied to the actual production and the budgeted fixed overheads.
 Thus, the variance is created due to variance in the actual production against the budgeted production.